Another search planned Tuesday for missing Welch girls

 One adjacent property owner told investigators there was some type of cellar on the lot and recalled seeing Pennington cover it with dirt before moving out about two weeks later, he said.

-Pennington told Busick, Lauria Bible and Ashley Freeman, were buried in a root cellar but Busick later recanted and only stated Pennington talked of filling in a root cellar, Stansill said.
+Pennington told Busick that Lauria Bible and Ashley Freeman were buried in a root cellar but Busick later recanted and only stated Pennington talked of filling in a root cellar, Stansill said.

 Pennington moved from Chetopa, Kansas, to Picher about a month after the Freeman slayings with his soon-to-be wife and her 10-year-old daughter, he said.